 The Verona Looper Living Lab was located in the area of Verona Sud and worked on issues of air and noise pollution.
 The Verona Looper Living Lab implemented two loops of the Looper co-creation process, and throughout the whole process different stakeholders were involved, and they worked together to find the best possible solutions to be implemented.

-In order to learn more about the co-creation process, please consult the archived local website and platform for the Verona Living Lab.
+In order to learn more about the co-creation process, please consult the project deliverables below.

 Location of the Verona Looper Living Lab